Top 10 Health Benefits of Prawns You Need to Know

 This is due to the presence of antioxidants, vitamin E, and protein, which may help neutralize free radicals in the body, known to cause cellular damage and chronic conditions, including certain types of cancer.

-In addition, it also contains Astaxanthin, an algae-derived compound consumed by prawns and shrimp with powerful anti-inflammatory properties, which may protect your skin from UV rays, premature aging, and chronic diseases.
+In addition, they also contain Astaxanthin, an algae-derived compound consumed by prawns with powerful anti-inflammatory properties, which may protect your skin from UV rays, premature aging, and chronic diseases.
+4

 1. Weight Management